Nested Sampling Methods: Introduction to Nested Sampling

 \paragraph*{Properties}

 Figure~\ref{fig:progressionillustration} illustrates some important aspects of this procedure.
-Firstly, NS initialises unsupervised, and performs a global exploration of the parameter space.
+Firstly, NS defines an initialisation and termination point, and can thus run without the user in the loop.
+It performs a global exploration of the parameter space.
 This makes NS robust to identify and characterise multiple modes.
 The scanning from the entire volume to progressively smaller regions is done by an ever-increasing $L$ threshold.
 The shrinkage is done by constant factors, which means the $L$ level is increased dynamically.
 This handles heavy and light tailed distributions equally well.
 Additionally, it traverses phase transitions, such as from the yellow plateau to the orange base of the modes in Figure~\ref{fig:progressionillustration}.
+This phase transition is highlighted in the bottom panel of Figure~\ref{fig:progressionillustration}, where first the likelihood stays approximately constant as the volume shrinks, then increases rapidly, making the $\log X-\log L$ curve non-concave.

-The bottom panel of Figure~\ref{fig:progressionillustration} shows that much of the space in this simple example has a very low likelihood, which contributes little to the integral.
+The volume-likelihood plot in the second-to-bottom panel of Figure~\ref{fig:progressionillustration} shows that much of the space in this simple example has a very low likelihood, which contributes little to the integral.
 NS needs to traverse this space, sometimes for a long time, until the bulk of the posterior is reached.

 The geometric discovery of new points is done based on the prior.
 The likelihood function is queried as an oracle for a binary decision, namely, whether a suggested new point is inside or outside.
 In this geometric sampling of the prior space, NS does not require likelihood function gradients, making it easy to integrate with complex, numerical likelihoods from legacy codes.